 The contractors should always take into account the resources and the projects at hand before undertaking other contracts and committing the work deadlines and time-frame.
 They should also discuss the possibilities of delays or maybe the need of rescheduling with the client before starting the job.

 10. Old paving equipment:

 Any smart paving contractor looks to maximize their return in investment, meaning that they have to maximize the profits from each and every job.
 Sadly and often, they opt to use older and cheaper paving equipment.
 Some quickly realized that using this type of equipment can be more costly in the long run, by having to stop a job to perform maintenance or emergency repairs.
-This can have an adverse effect on the quality of the paving job, the moral of the paving technicians, and the bottom line (profits).
+This can have an adverse effect on the quality of the paving job, the morale of the paving technicians, and the bottom line (profits).